-Our team of attorneys at Crimmigration Inc. can help make the process easier.
-We will help you file and start your dissolution petition.
-Dissolution of marriage terminates the marriage of spouses and resolves issues between them including asset and debt distributions, former name restoration and support obligations.
+Our team of attorneys at Crimmination Inc. can help make the process easier.
+We help you file and start your dissolution petition.
+Dissolution of marriage terminates the marriage of spouses and resolves issues between them including assets and debt distribution and support obligations.

-In California, dissolution can only be based on incurable insanity or irreconcilable differences.
+In California, dissolution can be based on incurable insanity or irreconcilable difference.
 Before dissolution can be final a formal judgment signed by the judge must be entered.
-The minimum amount of time to finalize dissolution is six months and one day from the day the respondent is served or the respondent files a response, whichever comes sooner.
+The amount of time to finalize dissolution is six months and one day from the day the respondent is served or respondent files are responded, whichever comes sooner.
 There are numerous steps that need to be taken before dissolution can be finalized, at Crimmigration Inc., we help guide you through the process to make it as quick and efficient as possible.

-Often the most important family law issues facing parents is determinations of child custody.
-These custody determinations can be extremely stressful and emotional.
-A judge will determine custody based on the best interest of the child.
-There are two types of custody legal and physical custody.
+Often the most important family law issue facing parents is the determination of child custody.
+This custody determines can be extremely stressful and emotional.
+A judge will determine the custody based on the best interest of the child.
+There are two types of custody.

-Legal custody determines which parent will make decisions concerning the child's or children's health, safety, education, and welfare.
-One parent can make these decisions alone, which is known as sole legal custody, or both parents may retain the right to make these decisions, known as joint legal custody.
-Joint legal custody means both parents should cooperate on decision-making, but that either parent has the power to make decisions alone.
-Sole legal custody means only one parent can make decisions and obtain information from the child's or children's school and doctor, for example.
-Physical custody determines where the child or children will reside.
-Sole physical custody means the child or children live with one parent and may visit the other parent.
+Legal custody determine which parent will make a decision concerning child’s health, safety education, and welfare, one parent can make this decision alone, which is also known as sole legal custody or both parents may retain the right to make this decision, known as joint legal custody.
+Joint legal custody means both parents should cooperate on decision-making, but that either parents has the power to make the decision alone.
+Sole legal custody means only one parent can make decisions and both and obtain information from the child’s or children’s school and doctors, for example.
+Physical custody determine where the child or children will reside, Sole physical custody means the child or children live with one parent and may visit the other parents.
 Joint physical custody means the child or children reside with both parents.
-In the case of joint physical custody, if one parent will have the child more than half of the time, then that parent can be labeled the primary custodial parent for tax and other purposes.
+In case of joint physical custody, if one parent will have the child more than half of the time then that parent can be labeled the primary custodial parent for tax and other purposes.

 We can help advocate for you and your time with your child as well as work toward achieving a better resolution.